metasfresh/metasfresh-documentation/_webui_collection/EN/Define_Dunning_Type.md

 title: How do I define a dunning type?
 layout: default
 tags:
-  - Workflow
   - Dunning
+  - Setup
 lang: en
 sequence: 30
 ref: define_dunning_type
 ---

 ## Overview
-The dunning type determines the point when a [dunning run](Dunning_Run) starts and how many levels it goes through.
+The dunning type determines the moment when a [dunning run](Dunning_Run) starts and how many levels it goes through.

 ## Steps
 1. Open "Dunning Type" from the [menu](Menu).